The Past Hypothesis and the Nature of Physical Laws: Why the Past Hypothesis is Law-Like

 \subsection{Arguments from the Second Law}

 The (fundamental) nomic status of PH is supported by the nomic status of the Second Law of Thermodynamics.
-Clearly, the Second Law is a law of nature.
-Whatever underlies a law is a law.
-A law that cannot be derived from other laws is a fundamental law.
-Therefore, PH is a fundamental law.
+The Second Law is a law of nature; whatever underlies a law is a law.
+A law that cannot be derived from other laws is a fundamental law; therefore, PH is a fundamental law.
 Let us spell out the argument in more detail:

-\begin{description} \item[P1] The Second Law of Thermodynamics is a law of nature. \item[P2] A law of nature can be scientifically explained only by appealing to more fundamental laws of nature and laws of mathematics. \item[P3] The Second Law of Thermodynamics is scientifically explained (in part) by the Past Hypothesis, and the Past Hypothesis is not a law of mathematics. \item[C1] So, the Past Hypothesis is a law of nature and is more fundamental than the Second Law. \item[P4] The Past Hypothesis is not scientifically explained by fundamental laws. \item[P5] A law of nature that is not scientifically explained by fundamental laws is a fundamental law. \item[C2] So, the Past Hypothesis is a fundamental law of nature. \end{description}
+\begin{description} \item[P1] The Second Law of Thermodynamics is a law of nature. \item[P2] A law of nature can be scientifically explained only by appealing to more fundamental laws of nature and laws of mathematics. \item[P3] The Second Law of Thermodynamics is scientifically explained (in part) by PH, and PH is not a law of mathematics. \item[C1] So, PH is a law of nature and is more fundamental than the Second Law. \item[P4] PH is not scientifically explained by fundamental laws. \item[P5] A law of nature that is not scientifically explained by fundamental laws is a fundamental law. \item[C2] So, PH is a fundamental law of nature. \end{description}